Meekb/Meekb/README.md

 Big nerd.
 Passionate traveler.
 Career changer.
 Formerly worked in logistics operations for over 15 years
 Went to [Turing School](https://turing.edu/) in Jan 2021
-Currently a Full Stack I at Knight-Swift Transportation
+Full Stack I at Knight-Swift Transportation

-- 🔭 Built and refactored my first Java API
+- 🔭 Just finished a Java API that consumes data from WebSphere, writes it to Directus, and uses Red Hat OpenShift for containerization
 - 🌱 Currently learning / sandboxing:
     * [Vue 3](https://vuejs.org/)
-    * [Playwright](https://playwright.dev/) for E2E testing
-    * [Histoire](https://histoire.dev/) for building components in isolation
-- ✅ View my growing list of completed [Codecademy Course Certificates](https://www.codecademy.com/profiles/bethMeeker2365205360)
 - ⚡ Fun fact: I've stood upon The Great Wall of China and ridden a two-humped camel through the Gobi desert.
 Ask me about my travels!

 ## Tech Stack